filipizydorczyk/blog/articles/Using JSX for static generation.md

 }
 ```

-The `HTMLTag` might be just a string, although you will not get autocompletion in your IDE nor will you get dyntax check if html tag is valid.
-If you want to get these two thing you woult have to define new ts type `export type HTMLTag = typeof HTML_TAGS[number];` where `HTML_TAGS` is just an array of valid html tags.
+The `HTMLTag` might be just a string, although you will not get autocompletion in your IDE nor will you get syntax check if html tag is valid.
+If you want to get these two things you would have to define new ts type `export type HTMLTag = typeof HTML_TAGS[number];` where `HTML_TAGS` is just an array of valid html tags.